tito-arch/BABC-2/content/posts/open-assistant-the-game-changing-alternative-to-chat-gpt-for-language-modeling/index.md

 ---
 # Open Assistant a free and open source created by the people for the people

-The talk of the day in the world right now is Ai (Artificial Intelligence) the biggest of them all being ChatGPT many AI products have been built on top of it
+The talk of the day in the world right now is **Ai** *(Artificial Intelligence*) the biggest of them all being ChatGPT many AI products have been built on top of it
-While still others are creating other LLM (large language model) like ChatGPT the most recent one was Open assistant which is similar to ChatGPT, but open assistant is free to use and open source and its being developed many members of Ai community and actually everyone can contribute to or even clone the whole repo and run it locally on your machine using consumer GPU's.
+While still others are creating other LLM (large language model) like ChatGPT, the most recent one was Open assistant which is similar to ChatGPT, but open assistant is free to use and open source and its being developed many members of Ai community and actually everyone can contribute to or even clone the whole repo and run it locally on your machine using consumer GPU's.
 So you can potentially build over it and create other cool AI products since its free to use

 # How To Use Open Assistant

-When your head over to their website you will be welcomed with a nice interface but to use the model you will first be required to create an account using an email or either discord..another cool thing i noticed is that open assistant is available in bunch of different languages, so you are not limited to using english only
+When your head over to their website you will be welcomed with a nice interface but to use the model you will first be required to create an account using an email or either discord..another cool thing i noticed is that open assistant is available in bunch of different languages, so you are not limited to using english only if english id not your first language.

 ![](static/uploads/1_8ggrahck0te8i165vms2oq.png)